Art Education Resources, Tips and Tricks and Art Lesson Ideas

 Bridget Riley

 I would like to coin Bridget Riley as the Queen of Op Art.
 Her patterns and contrasting colors make her artwork unforgettable.
 I teach my students how to add a checkerboard and shading to a heart to create an optical illusion.
 The students use rulers and symmetrical heart tracers to achieve the same precision Riley used to create the illusion of depth and movement in her artwork.
-This lesson is perfect for middle school or older elementary artists, as it requires sequential steps to achieve the desired effect.
+This lesson is perfect for older elementary or middle school artists, as it requires sequential steps to achieve the desired effect.

 Valentine's Day art idea inspired by Japanese Notan